arifrgilang/go-cli/README.md

 Driver *should not* have a same Initial Name because the map will show Driver's Initial.

-There is a total 24 Name randomly taken for the Driver.
-So the maximum driver must be 24.
-Other than that will crash the app
+If you run the app without any argumen like this `ruby go_cli.rb`, there is a total 26 Name randomly taken for the Driver.

+If you run the app with textfile.txt as a parameter like this `ruby go_cli.rb format.txt`, you could add up as many driver as you want, but remember to not exceed the size of the map, otherwise the map will look very bad

 If Driver have the same coordinate as the other Driver, only one driver will be shown on map